aemann2/aemann2/README.md

 <h1 align="center">Hi, I'm Adam!</h1>

-- **What I'm currently learning:** Unit / Integration testing w/ React Testing Library and Jest.
+- **What I'm currently learning:** Unit / Integration testing w/ React Testing Library, Jest and Mock Service Worker.
 Dipping my toes into Next.js as well!

 - **What I'm working on now:** A suite of [mini fullstack applications](https://github.com/aemann2/fullstack-demos) that each focus on a different task: a menu inventory manager, a contact list, and a URL shortener.
 I'm hoping to build authentication too!